sky-uk/client-lib-ios-test-foundation/README.md

 Notice: DSL for testing allows to write iOS UI Test and copy it to android and viceversa.
 ### Mocks - Random data generators
 The framework provides mocks for built-in data types of Swift.
-In mock testing, the dependencies are replaced with objects that simulate the behaviour of the real ones.
-The purpose of mocking is to isolate and focus on the code being tested and not on the behaviour or state of external dependencies.
+In mock testing, the dependencies are replaced with objects that simulate the behavior of the real ones.
+The purpose of mocking is to isolate and focus on the code being tested and not on the behavior or state of external dependencies.
 Each mocks returns a random value of the associated data type.